-Water levels (all BGS) in: PN11-3 at 13.1m; VW11-7 at 16.0m; SP19-1 at 1.7m; and SP19-2 at 10.6m.
+Water levels (all BGS) in: PN11-3 at 13.2m; and VW11-7 at 16.0m.

 Assessment:

 At Site #3, construction to repair a series of translational slide blocks along a common deep-seated slip plane was completed in 2013.
 This featured: a 120 m long tied-back pile wall along the west side of the existing highway but included excavation of soil and incorporation of lightweight fill along the existing highway alignment; an additional 60 m long lower cantilever pile wall located nearer the River below Site 3 to keep the soil from eroding into the river and remain intact below the tied back pile wall; and armoring the toe of the River with Class 2 Riprap.